Germany 13 July: Iron Curtain Muzeum Rozvadov (CZ) - Ecumenical Highway Church Waidhaus (D)

-Lay preacher Gertrude Stempel, who invited the Peace Run Team, clearly enjoys holding and passing the flaming Torch.
+Gunhild Stempel, who had invited the Peace Run Team, clearly enjoys holding and passing the flaming Torch.

 First Mayor of Waidhaus Margit Kirzinger immediately jumped at the invitation to take a few steps with the Peace Torch and absolutely seemed to enjoy the running and carrying the torch!